Hacefr/HTML-Viewer/README.md

 # HTML Viewer 🌐

-This is a simple static website hosted on GitHub Pages.
+A crappy remake of the plenty html editors out there

-## 🚀 Live Demo
+## Find it here
-You can view the site live here: [https://hacefr.github.io](https://hacefr.github.io)
+You can view the site live here: [https://hacefr.github.io](https://hacefr.github.io/HTML-Viewer/)

 ## 🛠️ Features
-- Clean HTML structure
+- SmthSmth html maker and stuff
-- Instant deployment via GitHub Actions
+- Obfuscate your code so its like half difficult for some1 to decode it
-- Mobile-friendly viewing
+- EEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEE

 ## 📂 Project Structure
 - `index.html`: The main entry point of the website.